Mastering Resin Crafting: How to Clean Uncured Resin from Silicone Molds

 Molds sitting near a cold window or air-conditioning vent may stay soft.

-Molds in the center of the table where it’s warmer will cure normally.
+Molds in the centre of the table where it’s warmer will cure normally.

 Low room temperature (below 18°C / 64°F) can stall curing entirely.